jakemai0/tiny-python-Shodan-scan/README.md

 # tiny-python-Shodan-scan
-A quick Shodan IP scan written in Python at 2am
+A quick Shodan (now with ZoomEye integrated) IP scan written in Python at 2am